• Skip to primary navigation

 1. Leave to dry

-Let the whitewash dry for a few hours before touching.
+Let the whitewash dry for a few hours before touching it.
 Even though whitewash will dry quicker than regular paint, it’s best left overnight before using.

 And voila! – you’re done — enjoy your new rustic-looking whitewash piece.

 These techniques are a great way to revive vintage furniture without ending up with pieces that can look too jarring or pristine.
-The ‘shabby chic’ look is perfect for providing your home with a cosy, lived-in vibe, while remaining on-trend and original.
+The ‘shabby chic’ look is perfect for providing your home with a cozy, lived-in vibe while remaining on-trend and original.

 You might also enjoy